EIC(LOCAL) - ACADEMIC ACHIEVEMENT: CLASS RANKING

 The District shall apply the same class rank calculation method and rules for local graduation honors for all students in a graduating class, regardless of the school year in which a student first earned high school credit.

-The District shall include in the calculation of class rank semester grades earned in all high school credit courses taken at any grade level, unless excluded below.
+The District shall include in the calculation of class rank semester grades earned in high school credit courses taken at any grade level, but only in the following subject areas: English, mathematics, science, and social studies, unless excluded below.

 The calculation shall include failing grades.

-The calculation of class rank shall exclude grades earned in physical education; athletics; cheerleading; band (including stage band and music theory); choir (including show choir and music theory); theater production; student leadership; any local credit course; summer school; any distance learning course, unless the grade is earned in a distance learning course either assigned to the student by the District or offered as a course option along with traditional District courses; and in dual credit courses taken anywhere other than the District high school.
+The calculation of class rank shall exclude grades earned in any local credit course; summer school; and any distance learning course, unless the grade is earned in a distance learning course either assigned to the student by the District or offered as a course option along with traditional District courses.

 Weighted Grade System

-The District shall categorize and weight eligible courses as Advanced and Regular in accordance with provisions of this policy and as designated in appropriate District publications.
+The District shall categorize and weight eligible courses as Honors and Regular in accordance with provisions of this policy and as designated in appropriate District publications.

-Eligible Advanced courses shall be categorized and weighted as Advanced courses.
+Eligible dual credit courses and locally designated honors courses shall be categorized and weighted as Honors courses.

 All other eligible courses shall be categorized and weighted as Regular courses.